Henry Orton Wiley: Career in education

 Upon arriving at the Idaho-Oregon Holiness School, Wiley was offered a notable ten-year contract as president, during which he published the first Oasis yearbook and Nazarene Messenger, wrote a standard three-volume theological statement of the Church of the Nazarene.
 He “guided the school between Scylla of emotionalism and the Charybdis of formalism.”
 His leadership pushed the upstart institution to become a liberal arts school, a dream represented through changing the school’s name to Northwest Nazarene College.

 Theology

 In his book Introduction to christian theology, Wiley argues for the Arminian views of unlimited atonement, conditional election and prevenient grace in opposition to the main points of Calvinism.
 In Christian theology, he stresses that the prevenient grace, operates in a continuous way from "the first dawn of the moral life".
 This would allow a synergistic co-operation with the human will, that doesn't undermine the responsibility and the total depravity of man.
 Wayne Grudem considers this work to be the best Arminian systematic theology from the twentieth century, but not reaching to the level of John Miley’s.
-Wiley hold to the governmental theory of atonement.
+Wiley held to the governmental theory of atonement.

 Memorial/legacy

-Orton died of cancer in his residence in Pasadena the 22nd August 1961.
+Orton died of cancer in his residence in Pasadena on 22 August 1961.
 The H. Orton Wiley House is listed on the National Register of Historic Places in part for its association with Wiley.